ianrossi/chef-user-access/README.md

 user-access Cookbook
 ===================
 This cookbook is essentially a wrapper for Fletcher Nichol's "user" cookbook and the sudo cookbook.
 It allows you to use attributes to specify the users and sudoers to be managed.
-The main goal of this cookbook is to make user access more accessible in Chef code.
+The main goal of this cookbook is to give more visibility to user access in the Chef code.
 Chef Server allows us, with an attribute-driven infrastructure, to
 - Define users and groups in data bags
 - Define user access in attributes